deciob/writings/README.md

-## D3 and Google Maps.
-### A simple walkthrough of the enter-update-exit data pattern.
+## A simple walkthrough of D3's enter-update-exit data pattern with Google Maps.

 **Note**: the following article assumes the reader has at least some basic knowledge of **d3**.
 If one has never used **d3** before I would suggest reading the [introduction](http://d3js.org/) on the library homepage and [Thinking with Joins](http://bost.ocks.org/mike/join/) before continuing the read.